ethanwfang/ethanwfang/README.md

 ## Ethan Fang's Github
 ### Profile
 I am a BS/MS student at CWRU studying computer science and mathematics.
-I am heavily interested in math theory, machine learning, and quant research.
+I enjoy learning about algorithms, the stock market, and philosophy.

 I run my own quant research lab under <a href = "https://github.com/cwruquants">CWRUQuants</a> with Professor Joon Woo Bae.
 I also work on various machine learning projects with Professor Xiaotian Han.